-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF HOUSING SOLUTIONS LIMITED
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF HOUSING SOLUTIONS LIMITED FOR THE YEAR ENDED 31 MARCH 2016

-We have audited the financial statements of Housing Solutions Limited for the year ended 31 March 2016 which comprise the group and association statement of comprehensive income, the group and association statements of changes in reserve, the consolidated and association statement of financial position, the consolidated cash flow statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS102 'the financial reporting standard applicable in the UK and Republic of Ireland.
+We have audited the financial statements of Housing Solutions Limited for the year ended 31 March 2016 which comprise the group and association statements of comprehensive income, the group and association statements of changes in reserves, the consolidated and association statements of financial position, the consolidated statement of cash flows and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-This report is made solely to the housing association's members, as a body, in accordance with regulations made under Section 9 and 13 of the Co-Operative and Community Benefit Societies Act 2014.
+This report is made solely to the housing association's members, as a body, in accordance with regulations made under Sections 87 and 98(7) of the Co-Operative and Community Benefit Societies Act 2014.
 Our audit work has been undertaken so that we might state to the housing association's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the housing association and the housing association's members as a body, for our audit work, for this report, or for the opinions we have formed.